-Now PlayingView By DateAboutMenus & SpecialsOn TapHistory The Circle (PG-13) Running time:101 minutes A woman lands a job at a powerful tech company called the Circle, where she becomes involved with a mysterious man.
-Buy Tickets For Saturday, April 29 12:00 PM 3:00 PM 6:00 PM 9:00 PM See all dates & showtimes Events The Circle Saturday, April 29 (PG-13) Running time: 101 minutes 12 noon3 p.m.6 p.m.9 p.m. at St. Johns Theater & Pub The Circle Sunday, April 30 (PG-13) Running time: 101 minutes 12 noon3 p.m.6 p.m.9 p.m. at St. Johns Theater & Pub Throughout the month of May Oregon Wine Month Monday, May 1 *Oregon locations only 21 and over at All Locations The Circle Monday, May 1 (PG-13) Running time: 101 minutes 12 noon3 p.m.6 p.m.9 p.m. at St. Johns Theater & Pub The Circle Tuesday, May 2 (PG-13) Running time: 101 minutes 12 noon3 p.m.6 p.m.9 p.m. at St. Johns Theater & Pub The Circle Wednesday, May 3 (PG-13) Running time: 101 minutes 12 noon3 p.m.6 p.m.9 p.m. at St. Johns Theater & Pub The Circle Thursday, May 4 (PG-13) Running time: 101 minutes 12 noon3 p.m.6 p.m.9 p.m. at St. Johns Theater & Pub Friends & Family Night: Benefit for Astor School Tuesday, May 16 5 p.m. 'til close All ages welcome at St. Johns Theater & Pub Edgefield Cider's 25th Birthday Friday, May 19 All day All ages welcome | 21+ to drink at All Locations About St. Johns Theater & Pub Built in 1905 as the National Cash Register Company's exhibit hall for Portland's Lewis and Clark Exposition, this spectacular building was barged down the Willamette River after the expo to its current location, where subsequent incarnations included a Lutheran church, an American Legion post, a bingo parlor and a home for Gypsy wakes.
+Now PlayingView By DateAboutMenus & SpecialsOn TapHistory Alien: Covenant (R) Running time:123 minutes Ridley Scott returns to the universe he created, with ALIEN: COVENANT, a new chapter in his groundbreaking ALIEN franchise.
+The crew of the colony ship Covenant, bound for a remote planet on the far side of the galaxy, discovers what they think is an uncharted paradise, but is actually a dark, dangerous world.
+When they uncover a threat beyond their imagination, they must attempt a harrowing escape.
+Buy Tickets For Monday, May 29 9:00 PM See all dates & showtimes Throughout the month of May Oregon Wine Month Monday, May 29 *Oregon locations only 21 and over at All Locations Alien: Covenant Monday, May 29 (R) Running time: 123 minutes 12 noon3 p.m.6 p.m.9 p.m. at St. Johns Theater & Pub Alien: Covenant Tuesday, May 30 (R) Running time: 123 minutes 12 noon3 p.m.6 p.m.9 p.m. at St. Johns Theater & Pub Alien: Covenant Wednesday, May 31 (R) Running time: 123 minutes 12 noon3 p.m.6 p.m.9 p.m. at St. Johns Theater & Pub Alien: Covenant Thursday, June 1 (R) Running time: 123 minutes 12 noon3 p.m.6 p.m.9 p.m. at St. Johns Theater & Pub Oregon Cider Week Thursday, June 15 June 15-25 * Oregon locations only 21 and over at All Locations Oregon Craft Beer Month Saturday, July 1 All Oregon locationsThrough July 31 21 and over at All Locations Built in 1905 as the National Cash Register Company's exhibit hall for Portland's Lewis and Clark Exposition, this spectacular building was barged down the Willamette River after the expo to its current location, where subsequent incarnations included a Lutheran church, an American Legion post, a bingo parlor and a home for Gypsy wakes.
 The ever-evolving domed structure was later reinvented as Duffy's Irish Pub and finally, St. Johns Theater & Pub.
 And here we are!
 Friends and families are welcome today to enjoy a casual meal, either indoors or out.
 Faithfully continuing in its role as neighborhood pub and gathering spot, our theater (with its excellent acoustics) was upgraded in fall 2014 with new seating, sound system and screen.
 The theater now features first-run film releases for a reasonable price of $5 matinee for adults and kids, and $7 adults and $5 kids for showings after 6 p.m.
 Enjoy McMenamins handcrafted ales, wines, ciders, spirits and full food menu during the movie.
 St. Johns Pub allows pets at our sidewalk seating only.
 Accommodations Our theater offers a quality entertainment experience for deaf, hard of hearing and vision impaired guests.
 Our movie showings are closed captioned, and we offer individual Captiview closed caption devices that sit in your seat’s cupholder.
 In addition, we offer two types of headphones: hearing impaired headphones that amplify the dialogue, or visual impaired headphones that describe the scenery and action.
 Just inquire before showtime to use any of these devices.
 Online Ticket Questions If you purchased a ticket accidentally, for the wrong show or theater, or need a refund for any other reason, please call us at (503) 283-8520 for assistance.
-Menus Menu Kids Happy Hour & Specials Beverage Dietary Restrictions Happy Hour served daily 3-6 p.m. & 10 p.m.-close Drink specials 3-6 p.m. & 10 p.m.-12 midnight No substitutions, additions, or to-go orders Minimum drink purchase of $2 We offer Northwest-style pub fare that incorporates the freshest seasonal ingredients from local and regional growers and producers (including Tillamook® Cheese, Pleasant Valley Pickles, Sheridan Fruit Company, Country Natural Beef and many others).
+Menu Kids Happy Hour & Specials Beverage Dietary Restrictions Happy Hour served daily 3-6 p.m. & 10 p.m.-close Drink specials 3-6 p.m. & 10 p.m.-12 midnight No substitutions, additions, or to-go orders Minimum drink purchase of $2 We offer Northwest-style pub fare that incorporates the freshest seasonal ingredients from local and regional growers and producers (including Tillamook® Cheese, Pleasant Valley Pickles, Sheridan Fruit Company, Country Natural Beef and many others).
 We make everything onsite, including soups and more.
 Weekly specials round out our menus – ask your server for details.
 Gluten-free buns available!
 These light, crisp, locally made products are available for an additional charge with hamburgers and sandwiches – just ask your server.
 Please note: Although the bun is gluten-free, our kitchens are not.
-On Tap All Ales Cider Black Cherry Cider Concordia ISA ver 2.0 Edgefield Apple Cider Equinox IPA Hammerhead Purple Haze Red Riser IRA Ruby Terminator Stout Vendetta Porter History Back in 1905, the St. John's Theater & Pub building was a veritable palace, compact, but nevertheless impressive, with its cupola, pillared portico, colorful flags, and tall, goddess-like statue.
+All Ales Cider Black Cherry Cider Edgefield Apple Cider Geezy Belgian Golden Ale Hammerhead Irish Coffee Porter McMenamins Irish Stout Purple Haze Red Riser IRA Ruby Subalpine IPA Terminator Stout Back in 1905, the St. John's Theater & Pub building was a veritable palace, compact, but nevertheless impressive, with its cupola, pillared portico, colorful flags, and tall, goddess-like statue.
 It stood just inside the main gate of the Lewis and Clark Exposition, the World's Fair that drew more than two million visitors to Northwest Portland....
 Built to last just 6 months, read about all this little wonder-dome has endured.